ProseMirror/prosemirror-schema-list/src/README.md

 This module exports list-related schema elements and commands.
-The commands assume which assume lists to be nestable, but with the restriction that the first child of a list item is a plain paragraph.
+The commands assume lists to be nestable, with the restriction that the first child of a list item is a plain paragraph.

 These are the node specs: